-Type: Cointreau is a dry orange liqueur of the Triple Sec type.
+- Type: Cointreau is a dry orange liqueur of the Triple Sec type.
 The base alcohol is made from sugar beet.

-Flavor: Cointreau is the perfect balance of bitter and sweet and has an intense, dry, and fresh orange taste.
+- Flavor: Cointreau is the perfect balance of bitter and sweet and has an intense, dry, and fresh orange taste.

-Production: Triple Sec method and three times distilled
+- Production: Triple Sec method and three times distilled

-Price: USD20 - USD30
+- Price: USD20 - USD30

-ABV: 40% vol. / 80 proof
+- ABV: 40% vol. / 80 proof, same as Grand Marnier

-You can read all about Cointreau here.
+You can read everything about Cointreau here.

-Color: deep amber
+- Color: deep amber

-Flavor: Grand Marnier combines the intense flavor of bitter orange with the full body of Cognac, and you can also detect notes of vanilla, toffee, and hazelnut.
+- Flavor: Grand Marnier combines the intense flavor of bitter orange with the full body of Cognac, and you can also detect notes of vanilla, toffee, and hazelnut.

-Origin: Created by in Louis-Alexandre Marnier in 1880 Neauphle-le-Château, France
+- Origin: Created by in Louis-Alexandre Marnier in 1880 Neauphle-le-Château, France

-Production: Produced by Curaçao method and double distilled
+- Production: Produced by Curaçao method and double distilled

-Price: USD35 - USD45
+- Price: USD35 - USD45

-ABV: 40% vol. / 80 proof
+- ABV: 40% vol. / 80 proof, same as Cointreau

 You can read all about Grand Marnier here.

-Both liqueurs use the peels of pre-mature bitter oranges because their essential oils are responsible for the intense citric fragrance and taste.
+Cointreau and Grand Marnier are both high-proof liqueurs with an intense orange flavor that originate in France.
+Both use the peels of pre-mature bitter oranges because their essential oils are responsible for the intense citric fragrance and taste.

 Initially, Grand Marnier was called Marnier Curaçao, which clearly shows that it is not a Triple Sec.
 While Cointreau, on the other hand, is a premium Triple Sec and had it written on the label of their bottle once.

-In contrast, Grand Marnier is based on barrel-aged Cognac, and the resulting liqueur has a dark amber color.
-That also leads to a richer and more complex flavor profile compared to Cointreau.
+The base of Cointreau is sugar beet like it usually is for Triple Sec, and it is a colorless liqueur.
+In contrast, Grand Marnier is based on barrel-aged Cognac, and the resulting liqueur is of dark amber color.
+The barrel-aging also leads to a richer and more complex flavor profile in comparison to Cointreau.

 Thus, Grand Marnier Cordon Rouge is perfect for sipping on the rocks as an aperitif, whereas Cointreau is better suited for mixed drinks. - Having said that, Grand Marnier is also an excellent cocktail ingredient.

-Cocktails with Grand Marnier
+Grand Marnier cocktails